Newer (c. 2015) large translucent blue glass marble with iridescent rainbow finish.

 - Titanium (Ti): 4,514 +/- 935 ppm

-As a result, I do not recommend ANY marbles for used by younger children (especially for children who might put them in their mouth)—because the average consumer does not have access to an XRF to test for variations from batch-to-batch in order to confirm safety.
+As a result, I do not recommend ANY marbles for used by younger children (especially for children who might put them in their mouth) because the average consumer does not have access to an XRF to test for variations and confirm safety from batch-to-batch.

 As always, please let me know if you have any questions!